fischlerben/NBA-Position-Predictor/README.md

     df = df.replace("C-PF","C")

 This was done for every combination.
-Last thing to do was to round all columns to 2 decimal places, for simplicity's sake:
+Last thing to do was to round all columns to 2 decimal places: for simplicity's sake, only 1 conversion is shown here:

     df = df.round({'PTS': 2})